rickyota/CSML/README.md

 # CSML   ver.1.0.0
-Cell Segmentater by Machine Learning.
+Cell Segmenter by Machine Learning.
 Software based on this code is distributed [(here)](http://...).